 My favourite headline analyzer is Headlines by Sharethrough

-It’s simple and you don’t need to sign up to use it.
-The software is mainly for analysing titles for Google Ads and Facebook Ads but it’s perfect for checking your blog posts headlines.
+It’s simple and you don’t need to sign up to try it.
+The software is mainly for analyzing titles for Google Ads and Facebook Ads but it’s perfect for checking your blog posts headlines.
 After all, if you can entice people to click on your ads purely based on the headline, you can do the same with your blog post titles.